shin19991207/CSC301-A2/README.md

 ### Setup for Running on a Local Machine

 * Our program is compatible with and tested on Mac OS.
-If running locally, please note that the program might not be compatible with any other operating systems such as Ubuntu Linux since some required packages or packages version specified in `requirements.txt` is not supported on specific os.
+If running locally, please note that the program might not be compatible with and is not guaranteed to be able to run on any other operating systems, including Ubuntu Linux, since some required packages or packages version specified in `requirements.txt` is not supported on specific os.
 * To ensure proper configuration while running on a local machine, ensure that you follow the following steps:

 1. `git clone https://github.com/csc301-fall-2021/assignment-2-61-yanling-h-shin19991207.git && cd assignment-2-61-yanling-h-shin19991207`